abagusetty/CMakeBuild/CMakeBuild_Test/README.md

 contained in `CMakeLists.txt` for information and syntax regarding adding new tests.

-The basic tests are:
+The following tests strive to ensure that our CMake macros work

-1. TestShareLibrary :   Ensures a pretty minimal CMakeBuild project works
+correctly:

-2. TestDebugHonored :   Ensures `CMAKE_BUILD_TYPE=Debug` propagates to project
+1. TestAssertMacros
-3. TestReleaseHonored : Ensures `CMAKE_BUILD_TYPE=Release` propagates to project
+2. TestUtilityMacros

 The following tests ensure we can build dependencies and that the project is provided the proper includes/libraries for compiling.
 The names of the tests